hanwenzhang123/fullstack-note/02-note/README.md

 ## Redux

 #### What is Redux?
 - redux is a library for state management, it controls in a single object - store; no matter how deep you are, no needs for lifting state up
-- react uses component tree talks to each other through layers, local state pass down to props
+- redux creates a store, like a database, so sub-components can directly access values through store instead of relying parents(grandparents), whereas react uses component tree talks to each other through layers, local state pass down to props
-- redux creates a store, like a database, so sub-components can directly access values through store instead of relying parents(grandparents)
+- only one central data (state) store which can be used inside our components
 - subscribe to the store for retrieving information, dispatch actions if you need to change anything

 #### Why we use Redux?
 Advantages?